AI Travel Aviation. 95% Zero-Touch. 3 Tariff Worlds. One Agent.

 Architecture and implementation

-The Travel Decision Layer runs on Gosign's enterprise infrastructure: EU data residency, containerized, multi-tenant, no external dependencies.
-For aviation configurations, this means: crew planning system integration, real-time rotation data processing, and collective agreement-specific rule sets per staff group.
+The Travel Decision Layer runs entirely within your infrastructure: your data centre, your network, your control.
+No SaaS dependency, no data leakage.
+For aviation, this means: crew planning system integration, real-time rotation data processing, collective agreement-specific rulesets per staff group and end-to-end audit trail to SAP FI/CO.
 Typical pilot projects start within 3 months with one crew group and one collective agreement.

 Can the Decision Layer handle multiple collective agreements simultaneously?